ahmed7am1d/MoviesBrowser-WebApp/README.md

   * The use of Animations, Transitions with the respsect to Responsivity.
 * **Conclusion - What is the place of enhancement if this Project hosted on the internet:**
   * the use of an online data base to store user details (Microsoft Azure).
   * Having login, sign up page.
 Using asp.net core for API and MS SQL to store data.
+[My Future Plan for this repo]
   * Protect Routing between react components.

 * **Screenshots of the internal app after building:**